-The initial tests are:-
+The initial tests to determine whether a complaint should be examined further are:-

-- a) is the complaint against one or more named members of a relevant council? - b) was the named member in office at the time of the alleged conduct and was the Code Conduct in force at the time? - c) if proven, would the complaint be a breach of the Code of Conduct under which the subject member was operating at the time of the alleged misconduct?
+- a) is the complaint against one or more named current members of a relevant council? - B) was the member acting as a councillor at the time of the alleged conduct? - C) if proven, would the complaint be a breach of the relevant Code of Conduct? - D) If the complaint is anonymous or the complainant has asked to remain anonymous can there be a fair and sufficient examination of the complaint without the complainant's identity being known or disclosed. - E) Is the claim clearly vexatious or frivolous